Slackluster/EquipRecommendedGear/README.md

 # EquipRecommendedGear
 Adds a button to your character pane that equips the highest item level gear for your class & spec.
 Inspired by the same feature available in Final Fantasy XIV Online.

+**Features**
+- Adds a button.
+When you click the button, it does the thing;
+- Instead of a button, you can also use: `/run EquipRecommendedGear.DoTheThing()`.
+Use argument `1` to only send a message if new gear is equipped, argument `0` for no messages, or no argument for all messages.

 **Limitations**
 - It will only consider soulbound items;